-Do you know the sad reality about the state of the nation's pensions today?
+Do you know the sad reality about the state of the nation's pensions (search) today?
 They're promises, that's all.
 Promises that are easily broken and more often easily re-jiggered.

 What’s the moral of the story?
 Control your own fate.
 Invest your own money/ Take charge of your own life.

 You may trust your company with your life.
 I'm saying just be careful trusting it with your money.

 Here's why: Companies go belly-up.
 No, not all of them, but enough of them to give you pause.
 Because when a company hits the skids, company bosses hit the books and desperately look for items to skim off those books.
 Items like pensions and their contributions to them.